 Skill Level: Experienced to Advanced

-- Class Supply Fee: $50 (Payable to Instructor)
+- Class Supply Fee: $50 with optional $125 class fee that include most of the supplies (Payable to Instructor)

 If paying by mail, contact us to hold a place for one week until deposit is received.

 ART INSPIRED BY EXPERIENCE

 Hollis Chatelain is an internationally recognized and award-winning artist specialized in textile painting.
 Through her work that addresses challenging social and environmental themes, Hollis reflects 12 years of experience living in West Africa and working with humanitarian organizations.

 Using a distinctive style characterized by a dream-like use of color and imagery, her dye-painted scenes of multi-cultural life convey the untold stories of women, children, families, and the earth, and have been described as “easy to gaze at, but hard to forget.”

 With an educational background in design and photography, and over 35 years experience as a professional artist, Hollis’ work can be found in public and private collections throughout the world.
 In addition to creating her art, Hollis holds lectures and workshops in the United States and abroad, instructing students in subjects including color, drawing, design, dye-painting, and quilting technique.